 Even though we're not using brown sugar, I was able to create great texture and flavor by making a few tweaks to my standard chocolate chip cookie recipe. and keeping to basic ingredients.

-The extra egg yolk adds more fat and richness to the cookies, which helps offset some of that crispness you get from only using white sugar and gives it that more classic, chewy texture.
+I added an extra egg yolk to this recipe which adds more fat and richness to the cookies, which helps offset some of that crispness you get from only using white sugar and gives it that more classic, chewy texture.

 I also reduced the bake time for these cookies, baking them until only the edges were a slight golden brown.
 This had the most impact and helped retain moisture and chewiness.